ProgramExperienceThe BookPricingSponsorFAQReserve a Seat — $99

 Week 3 · Mid-Class Check-In

-Three weeks after the workshop, each young author is contacted personally to walk through the edits on their story in preparation for publishing.
-They see how a real editor works a manuscript — every change explained, every choice still theirs.
-It's their first taste of being treated like a professional author preparing a book for print.
+A few weeks later, each young author is contacted personally to walk through the edits on their story — seeing how a real editor works a manuscript, with every change explained and every choice still theirs.

 The Author Signing